 The vines are planted on clay-silty soils close to the Dordogne river.

-Fermentation in stainless steel tanks to retain freshness and primary fruit avours, like cherries and fresh raspberries.
+Fermentation in stainless steel tanks to retain freshness and primary fruit flavours, like cherries and fresh raspberries.
 It’s super fruity, rounded and a delight to drink.
 Proper claret!

 Olivier Cazenave is the most radical winegrower in Bordeaux.
 Multi-vintage bottlings, biodynamic farming, avant-garde packaging…in so many ways Olivier is re-imagining what is possible in this historic French wine region.